Brian-S-Poon/Brian-S-Poon/README.md

 <!-- Artemis -->
 ### <a href="https://github.com/Brian-S-Poon/Artemis">Artemis</a>
-Built a desktop application in Java to track and monitor crypto assets in scheduled intervals.
+Built a desktop application in Java to track and monitor crypto assets in scheduled one minute intervals.
 Created a dynamic graphical user interface using Swing GUI widget toolkit and implemented the Model-view-controller design pattern to decouple the business logic from the user interface.
 Used jsoup library to scrape and parse HTML documents from the destination website URL.